Beezer/igo-mysize/README.md

 # Geeky Stuff

 This solution consists of 2 programs.
 A loader and a dll.
 The loader causes the dll to be injected into iGO hooking the BitBlt function of GDI & overwrites it with a custom function that uses StretchBlt to resize the window.
 The loader also hooks the WM\_LBUTTONDOWN,  WM\_LBUTTONUP and WM\_MOUSEMOVE messages & resizes the coordinates approprately.
 Lastly, the loader populates the private data area of the iGO window with the scale factor.
 The loader then quits & iGO continues on its own, using the overloaded dll.

-# Changelog

-## Beta 1
-Added optional DLL's for QUALITY and SPEED, each of which comes in a ANY, SSE and SSE2 flavour.
-I hope to get feedback on if these different CPU compiled versions even make any difference to speed.
-If not, I'll just distribute ANY in future.

-## Alpha 4
-Discovered that I compiled the DLL with SSE2 optimizations, which meant that it wouldn't work on Pentium 3.
-I've recompiled with neither SSE nor SSE2 optimizations as standard.

-Also, caught more mouse events which mean that the button presses work much better now.

-## Alpha 3
-Improved BitBlt hook by changing the stretch mode from HALFTONE to COLORONCOLOR.
-Seems to halve CPU when the window size is large \o/

-## Alpha 2
-Improved hook code for Mouse and BitBlt.
-Alpha1 found the iGO window and retrieved our private data for every single call, now it only does it once & stores it locally in a static.
-Should be much more efficient.

-## Alpha 1
-First release.